Penal labour: France

+Germany

+Before 1970, there were five kinds of confinement in Germany.
+They were Zuchthaus (hard labor prison), Gefängnis (prison), Einschließung (jail), Arbeitshaus (workhouse), and Haft (custody).
+A Zuchthaus was a prison of physically exerting hard labor, such as breaking rocks, where prisoners had to work, even to the point of collapse.
+This was repealed by the Große Strafrechtsreform ("Great Panel Law Reform") of the West German penal code, which came into force on April 1, 1970.
+Today, a Gefängnis is known as a Justizvollzugsanstalt, or "Justice Enforcement Facility".

 India

 Only convicts sentenced to "rigorous imprisonment" have to undertake work during their prison term.
 A 2011 Hindustan Times article reported that 99% of convicts that receive such sentences rarely undertake work because most prisons in India do not have sufficient demand for prison labour.
+In the Indian Penal Code prior to 1949, many sections prescribed penal servitude for life as a viable punishment.
+This was removed by Act No. XVII of 1949, known as the Criminal Law (Removal of Racial Discriminations) Act, 1949.

 Ireland

 Penal servitude was abolished in Ireland by section 11(1) of the Criminal Law Act, 1997.

 Every enactment conferring a power on a court to pass a sentence of penal servitude in any case must be treated as an enactment empowering that court to pass a sentence of imprisonment for a term not exceeding the maximum term of penal servitude for which a sentence could have been passed in that case immediately before the commencement of the Criminal Law Act 1997.

 In the case of any enactment in force on 5 August 1891 (the date on which section 1 of the Penal Servitude Act 1891 came into force) whereby a court had, immediately before the commencement of the Criminal Law Act 1997, power to pass a sentence of penal servitude, the maximum term of imprisonment may not exceed five years or any greater term authorised by the enactment.
 Imprisonment with hard labour was abolished by section 11(3) of that Act.